sizovs/sizovs.github.io/_posts/2022-07-22-the-red-line.md

 ![the-red-line](/images/red-line.png)

 People who follow that rule get a lot of respect of admiration from others.
 The corporate world is in dire need of heroes.
-Remember that how you behave and do work people are watching.
+Mind how you behave and do work, because people are watching.
 Mediocrity is not what you want people to remember when thinking of you.
 Inaction is a form of mediocrity.
 When you see fraud, and don't fight fraud, you're fraud.
 Same with mediocrity.

 ---